oplS17projects/Labyrinth/README.md

 ### Evaluation of Results
 The project will be successful if it generates a good labyrinth that the user can solve by  moving through with a sprite.
 A good labyrinth is defined as a labyrinth that has at least one solution and no obvious solutions.

-## Architecture Diagram
-Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.

-Create several paragraphs of narrative to explain the pieces and how they interoperate.

 ## Schedule